-When using HTDP to transform a collection of velocity vectors from one frame to another, the user may interactively provide the required information one location at a time or he/she may submit an ASCII file that contains the required information for all locations.
+When using HTDP to transform a collection of velocity vectors from one frame to another, users may interactively provide the required information one location at a time or they may submit an ASCII file that contains the required information for all locations.
 The format of this file is described during the execution of the HTDP utility.